 COVID-19 and Your Pregnancy

 At Pregnancy Resource Center Medical Clinic we serve women with care and share fact-based information to help and give hope during the Coronavirus global pandemic.
+Our services are always FREE and completely confidential & safe.
+We are following all CDC and state guidelines for cleanliness.

 Several of our clients are asking about the risks associated with coronavirus or more specifically, COVID-19.
 Just to explain the two terms – coronavirus isn’t new and refers to a batch of viruses known to cause respiratory symptoms.
 COVID-19 is the illness caused by the novel coronavirus.
 Experts in the field refer to this coronavirus as a “novel coronavirus,” because it is a previously unknown coronavirus that is not yet fully understood by health experts.